 Though some techniques overlap with jobs to be done, it’s hard to say it can replace each of them.
 The best decision would be to benefit from shared use of JTBD and other methods.
 However, if you need JTBD, go ahead since it has much to offer.

 Product owners, product managers and startup founders looking to gain new perspectives

 JTBD allows you to think strategically and build a product that will last beyond current trendy or technical solutions.
 The framework is a great tool for market discovery and evaluation.
-There is also a tool for this purpose called Market Discovery Template.

 Developers and UI/UX designers aimed at building a great product